 War artifacts are common findings for the team.
 There's also a mysterious stone with obscure carvings they found in 2019.
 A cast member, Craig Tester, believed they were Roman numerals (Roman again).
 It was found near the Money Pit, so you could expect them to dig deeper into its mystery.

-After much clear inspection, the team had an idea.
+After a much clear inspection, the team had an idea.
 The Laginas claimed it suggested an early presence of Vikings on the Island.
 It was not a surprise considering it was well documented through the island’s investigations.

 The 'Money Pit' is still a long way to be fully exploited.